 Our ability to provide quality merchandise at a fixed price and on a profitable basis may be subject to economic factors and influences that we cannot control.
-Consumer spending could decline because of economic pressures, including rising fuel prices.
+Consumer spending could decline because of economic pressures, including unemployment and rising fuel prices.
 Reductions in consumer confidence and spending could have an adverse effect on our sales.
 National or international events, including war or terrorism, could lead to disruptions in economies in the United States or in foreign countries where we purchase some of our merchandise.
 These and other factors could increase our merchandise costs and other costs that are critical to our operations, such as shipping and wage rates.

 Shipping Costs.
 Currently, trans-Pacific shipping rates are negotiated with individual freight lines and are subject to fluctuation based on supply and demand for containers and current fuel costs.
-As a result, our trans-Pacific shipping costs in fiscal 2008 may increase compared with fiscal 2007 when we renegotiate our import shipping rates effective May 2008.
-We can give no assurances as to the amount of the increase, as we are in the early stages of our negotiations.
+We can give no assurances as to the final actual rates for 2009, as we are in the early stages of our negotiations.

 Minimum Wage.
-On May 25, 2007, the President signed legislation that increased the Federal Minimum Wage from \$5.15 an hour to \$7.25 an hour by June 2009.
-We do not expect this legislation to have a material effect on our operations in fiscal 2008.
+On May 25, 2007, legislation was enacted that increased the Federal Minimum Wage from \$5.15 an hour to \$7.25 an hour by July 2009.
+As a result, our wages will increase in 2009; however, we believe that we can partially offset the increase in payroll costs through increased store productivity and continued efficiencies in product flow to our stores.